schilln/multi-dimpy/theory/README.md

 # Introduction to dimensioned linear algebra

-It should be clear that sums of quantities with different dimensions are not always defined.
+It should be clear that sums of dimensioned quantities are not always defined.
 Letting $\text m$ denote meters and $\text s$ denote seconds, we see that
 $$
 1 \text{ m} + 2 \text{ m} = 3 \text{ m},
 $$